Co-option: First sense

 In a 1979 article for Harvard Business Review, consultants John Kotter and Leonard Schlesinger presented co-optation as a "form of manipulation" for dealing with employees who are resistant to new management programs:

 Co-opting an individual usually involves giving him or her a desirable role in the design or implementation of the change.
 Co-opting a group involves giving one of its leaders, or someone it respects, a key role in the design or implementation of a change.
 This is not a form of participation, however, because the initiators do not want the advice of the co-opted, merely his or her endorsement.

 Reasons for use

 Two common uses of co-option are firstly, to recruit members who have specific skills or abilities needed by the group which are not available among existing members.
 Secondly, to fill vacancies which could not be filled by the usual process (normally election), e.g. if suitable candidates appear subsequently.
 Co-opted members may or may not have the same rights as the elected members of a group (such as the right to vote on motions), depending on the rules of the group.
 Sociologist William Gamson defined co-optation as "challengers gaining access to the public policy process but without achieving actual policy changes."

+Recruiting

+The financial industry has been traditionally a work place of white men which has caused the non-white men to oppose the industry and also demanded a more feminist outlook.
+Hence the industry has begun to initiate inclusion programs that targets the recruitment of minorities.
+This can be a form of co-optation as the current hegemony is formed of a homogenous group of white males and the adversaries are added group.
+While the intentions are unclear, the financial industry uses some mechanisms to co-opt diversity candidates.
+One being accelerated recruitment where the diversity candidates are given job offers before public job advertisements making them subject to competition over best candidates.
+Diverse recruitment is promoted in media discourse as a business case where diverse teams perform better, generate growth and profit.

+In subsuming their opponents, the financial industry has an appeal towards outsiders and carries prestige that diminishes the minority groups critique towards it and is a method of controlling the group that was once its opponent.
+The allure of financial industry is a form of co-optation that reduces the critique towards it.

+China has tried to assert its dominance over the Xinjiang Uyghur Autonomous Region which has become one of the most heavily policed areas as a result of many conflicts between the two.
+In an effort to reduce unrest, China began to recruit Uyghurs to join the police force and patrol the Uyghur region i.e. the adversary is co-opted among the elite group to manage it.
+The work contract restricted from resigning from the job and offered a better pay with respect to formal government employment and requiring lower education level.